itsViggo/crypto/README.md

 $ ./crypto substitution_encrypt "defend the east wall of the castle" "abcdefghijklmnopqrstuvwxyz" "phqgiumeaylnofdxjkrcvstzwb" giuifg cei iprc tpnn du cei qprcni
 ```
+original and translation must be same size with whatever character is in the nth position in the original being encrypted into whatever character is in the nth position in the translation
 ## Simple substitution decrypt
 ```
 $ ./crypto substitution_decrypt [plaintext] [original] [translation]